jorge-cardoso/jorge-cardoso.github.io/courses/enterprise_cloud_computing.md

 Chapter 05 __ Cloud Application Design
 ------------------------------------

 *Summary*.
 Cloud computing does not only provides a service-based access to virtual machines, more interestingly, it enables to create so called [cloud-native applications](https://www.cncf.io).
-Applications that can be developed on a cloud platform and use the many resources available to run at scale and with high reliability, and avoid problems such as the [Slashdot Effect](https://en.wikipedia.org/wiki/Slashdot_effect).
+Applications that can be developed on a cloud platform, use the many resources available, run at scale with a high reliability, and avoid problems such as the [Slashdot Effect](https://en.wikipedia.org/wiki/Slashdot_effect).
 This requires new architectures that departs from traditional enterprise application design.

 Important properties of distributed systems: Availability, Scalability, and Elasticity Reference Architectures